skx1322/Blog-Web/README.md

 # BlogEJS
 This Project mainly utilize Node.js, Express and EJS and various Node Package Module libraries.

+# Issue
+Render doesn't provide me a disk or file system so Image that were uploaded to it are not saved

 # 1. Node.js and Terminal Install
 - Make sure you're using the Node.js version at least 20.18.0